yunyaogu/yunyaogu.github.io/README.md

 #### Yun, is a humble, hungry and foolish life long learner and business starter.
 Yun, known professionally as Yunyao Gu, serves as the Business Owner of Divine Design
 #### Yun was a senior UX UI designer and design consultant with 4 years of full time working experiences, known for extensive collaborations with prominent clients spanning the technology, education, e-commerce, insurance, and finance sectors.
 At the helm of Divine Design, a leading design company specializing in socially responsible design and strategy, Yun prioritizes cutting-edge design iterations tailored to the distinctive needs of small and medium-sized businesses.
 Emphasizing a design philosophy centered on human values, locality, and iterative processes, Yun’s approach underscores a commitment to elevating user experience and business objectives above profit-driven motives in corporations.
 Drawing on a wealth of experience from previous roles within consulting firms and Fortune 500 companies, Yun brings a multi-disciplinary skill set to her current endeavors.
 Proficient in rapid prototyping, full-stack UCD methodology, and effective stakeholder management, Yun ensures that projects are executed with efficiency and precision, consistently surpassing client expectations.

-###### Yun’s innovative design approach is exemplified by her patents for problem-solving solutions such as the Wireless Car Finding System and the Bib with Drawstring.
-Noteworthy accolades, including the iF STUDENT DESIGN AWARD and Red Dot Design Concept Award, underscore Yun’s commitment to excellence in design.

 ---